mercadopago/devsite-docs/guides/plugins/official/shopify.en.md

 ### How to configure Mercado Pago module?

-Follow these steps to process payments with Mercado Pago Checkout:
+Follow these steps to process payments with Checkout Pro:

 1. In Shopify admin panel, go to the *Payments* section under *Settings*.
 1. In the *Third-party providers* box, search for Mercado Pago and select it.